micbinks - UK holiday, leisure & tourist attraction images

 View towards the English Channel from the Keep roof at Dover Castle

-On top of the castle Keep now, and we were violently reminded that this was not the best day of an otherwise excellent summer in 2006!
+Once on top of the castle Keep we were violently reminded that this was not the best day of an otherwise excellent summer in 2006!

-Despite the rotten weather we managed to get some shots of the view, here looking towards the Western Heights in Dover.
+Despite the rotten weather we managed to get some photos of the view; this one looking towards Dover's Western Heights.

 Dover Castle from the top of the Keep

-Looking down to the main bit of Dover Castle.
+Looking down to the main part of Dover Castle and...

 Dover Castle moat?